Dr. Neal Barnard on Balancing Hormones with a Plant Based Diet + Plant Based Spinach Artichoke Dip

 Dr. Barnard has written over 90 scientific publications and 20 books, including his newest book, Your Body in Balance.
 As if that wasn’t enough, he is also the editor-in-chief of the Nutrition Guide for Clinicians, a free textbook and mobile app made available to all U.S. medical students.

 Dr. Barnard is an advocate for preventive medicine, good nutrition, and higher ethical standards in research.
-His research contributed to the acceptance of plant based diets in the Dietary Guidelines for Americans.
+His research contributed to the acceptance of plant-based diets in the Dietary Guidelines for Americans.
 In 2015, he was named a Fellow of the American College of Cardiology.
 In 2016, he founded the Barnard Medical Center in Washington, D.C., as a model for making nutrition a routine part of all medical care.

 Back in 2017, I talked with Dr. Barnard all about cheese.

 It was a privilege to talk with him again.
-We covered everything from carbophobia, to the impact of a low oil, whole food plant based diet on diabetes, to fertility, and even how diet affects menstrual cramps.
+We covered everything from carbophobia, to the impact of a low oil, whole-food plant-based diet on diabetes, to fertility, and even how diet affects menstrual cramps.
 I also asked him about ideal cholesterol and A1C numbers.

 Our talk is jam-packed with information, and it’s sure to leave you inspired to either start eating more plant based or keep going with the plant based eating you’ve already embraced.